 Sometimes I might make a soup or chili to last for lunches all week and just have a different supper every night.
 I use Thursday as my “leftovers” night and that helps me clean out the fridge and see what needs to be used upon the weekend or before I go back to the grocery store.

-Going to the Farmer’s Market on Saturday morning is a way we get fresh local stuff at a decent price.
-I really depend on it to make my meal plan on a budget work!
+Going to the Farmer’s Market on Saturday morning is a way we can get fresh and local stuff at a decent price.
+I really depend on it to make my meal plan on a budget work spring, summer, and fall.

 There is nothing like fresh pico de gallo check out the recipe for it in that post